ravem/synology-pcloud-and-rclone/README.md

 ```
 You won't be able to install man pages, and you'll probably get an error about it, but don't care, it works fine anyway.

-Do not close ther connection.
+Do not close the connection.

 The initial setup involves getting a token from pCloud.